No. 11 Alabama holds off Arkansas comeback, wins 24-21 to stay perfect in SEC

 Jefferson, meanwhile, stepped up his play after halftime.
 He completed 14 of 24 passes for 150 yards overall and two second-half touchdowns.

+“We knew it would be a tough task for us,” Arkansas coach Sam Pittman said.
+“But we wanted to be in it in the fourth quarter with an opportunity to win it, and that’s what we were.”

-Alabama scored 24 straight points to push it to 24-6 with a field goal midway through the third quarter.
+Alabama pushed it to 24-6 with a field goal midway through the third quarter.
 Roydell Williams ripped off runs of 16, 19 and 35 yards on consecutive carries to start the drive before it stalled.

+“We thought that was gonna be the first points of many in the second half,” Booker said.

 Jefferson then muscled Arkansas right back into the game.